Animesh Das

 /

-The LikeMinds Feed is a dynamic content delivery system designed to ensure users receive the most relevant and engaging posts.
-It operates through three different types of feeds, each catering to specific user needs and content delivery strategies.
+The LikeMinds Feed is a dynamic content delivery system designed to ensure that users receive the most relevant and engaging posts.
+It operates through four different types of feeds, each catering to specific user needs and content delivery strategies.
 These are:

 1. Universal Feed – A simple, chronologically sorted feed.